pathbind/M-plus/README.md

 # What happens during a run

-The exact path depends on whether the task is normal text work, file/workspace work, image generation, or audio generation, but the overall sequence is consistent.
+The exact path depends on whether the task is normal text work, file/workspace work, electronic schematic generation, image generation, or audio generation, but the overall sequence is consistent.

 ## 1. M+ establishes requirements